Louisiana Radio Network

 Louisiana Radio Network (LRN) is a state radio network based in Baton Rouge, Louisiana, that produces news, sports, business and agricultural news programming distributed via satellite to 62 affiliates throughout Louisiana and parts of Mississippi.
-Louisiana Radio Network (LRN) is a sponsor of the annual Louisiana Agriculture Hall of Distinction and publishes Tiger Rag Magazine, which focuses on Louisiana State University sports.
+LRN is a sponsor of the annual Louisiana Agriculture Hall of Distinction and publishes Tiger Rag Magazine, which focuses on Louisiana State University sports.

 Launched in 1974, the network was acquired in 2010 by Jim Engster, who has been involved with LRN since 1983.

 In August 2012, LRN merged its agrinews programming with the Louisiana Farm Bureau Radio Network to create the only agriculture network of its kind in Louisiana, the Louisiana Farm Bureau Agrinews Network, and one of the South’s largest agrinews programming networks.

 Programming

 LRN's daily broadcast schedule is a mix of live and prerecorded programs that air throughout the day.

 LRN provides two news-call programs, each consisting of up to 20 actualities by newsmakers of the day.
 Affiliates are free to integrate the cuts into locally produced newscasts.
 LRN news scripts are transmitted to affiliates similar to wire services.
 The network also offers various news features, which includes the latest business and financial news.

-With access to microphones in the Louisiana House of Representatives and the Louisiana State Senate, LRN provides daily coverage of the Louisiana legislature during all regular and special sessions.
-Ask the Governor is a monthly radio show that offers residents a chance to speak directly to Governor John Bel Edwards on topics they see as important.
+LRN provides daily coverage of the Louisiana legislature during all regular and special sessions, utilizing microphones in both the Louisiana House of Representatives and the Louisiana State Senate.
+Additionally, "Ask the Governor" is a monthly radio show that gives residents an opportunity to directly engage with Governor John Bel Edwards on topics they deem important.

 History

-One of the country's earliest state radio networks, LRN was launched in 1974 as the Louisiana Network by five investors — Tim Patton, Rhett and Ann McMahon, John Brewer and John Keogh.
+One of the country's earliest state radio networks, LRN was launched in 1974 as the Louisiana Network by five investors — Tim Patton, Rhett and Ann McMahon, John Brewer, and John Keogh.
 The network offered live, hourly newscasts via leased broadcast circuits, or dedicated long-distance telephone lines, to 12 charter affiliates.
 Stations in Ferriday, Oak Grove and Farmerville were among the first affiliates, several of which remain with the network.

 After assembling the broadcast and electronic equipment, the McMahons and Brewer constructed a studio and small office.
 Once the studio was linked to the broadcast circuits leased from South Central Bell, the first LRN newscast aired in October 1974.

 Brewer and Ann McMahon wrote and announced 13 daily newscasts Monday-Friday for the first year.
 Though the newscasts originally were timed by hand, the network used a control clock synchronized with Greenwich Mean Time to maintain accurate broadcast schedules.

 The LRN staff began expanding in 1975 with the hiring of a full-time sales manager and a farm director in 1976.